FormulaMonks/fe-exercise/README.md

 ## Tooling

 The project is a React application.
 Tooling supports both TypeScript and JavaScript components, as well as both CSS-in-JS and CSS modules for styling.
-See examples of both in App and Greeting components.
+See examples of both in Home and NotFound components.